Monaco Country Summary

 FATF Status

-Monaco is not on the FATF List of Countries that have been identified as having strategic AML deficiencies.
+Monaco is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations

-The last Mutual Evaluation relating to the implementation of anti-money laundering and counter-terrorist financing standards in Monaco was undertaken in 2022.
-According to that Evaluation, Monaco was deemed Compliant for 4 and Largely Compliant for 20 of the FATF 40 Recommendations.
-It was deemed Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness and Compliance ratings.
+The last follow up Mutual Evaluation relating to the implementation of anti-money laundering and counter-terrorist financing standards in Monaco was undertaken in 2024.
+According to that Evaluation, Monaco was deemed Compliant for 7 and Largely Compliant for 32 of the FATF 40 Recommendations.
+It was remains Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness ratings.

 Sanctions